coolcarly/coolcarly.github.io/docs/science/microplastics.md

 ---
-title: The versatility of microplastics
+title: Microplastics in everyday life
 date_created: 2026-07-26
 description: Microplastics, the harm they cause, and strategies to mitigate
 tags: [microplastics, environment, waste, plastic]